We have two methods of integrating ImageEngine with a Magento 2.x site:

 - Directly modifying the Base URLs in your Magento 'web' settings.

-- Using a plugin that we have created for the purpose of integrating with Magento.
+- Installing a module that we have created for the purpose of integrating with Magento.

 Take note of your delivery address, as it will be needed for both of the suggested deployment methods.